DercilioFontes/linux/README.md

 Note: You don’t need to specify the directory name while separating a tar file into its component files.
 You can specify the directory name if you want to extract the tar file to directory other than the current one.

 - <https://blog.udemy.com/tar-command-in-linux>

+## `which`, `whereis` and `type`

+- Helps to locate commands by giving its pathname to the file for the command.

+- When you type the name of a command, the shell searches for the command in your search path and runs the first one it finds.

+- `which` finds which copy of the program the shell runs.

+- `whereis` looks in a few standard locations instead of using your search path.
+It also find any `man` pages for the command.

+- `type` also shows if the command is a shell builtin or its pathname.